-- Cooperation with the ADRA foundation the project Adoption in a Package (Adopce v balíčku) for the benefit of children in Kosovo. - Securing the implementation of the project of vaccination of 50 children against jaundice in Afghanistan funded by the Olive Foundation. - Handing over of a gift from the Czech Red Cross to the maternity hospital in Basra, Iraq. - Securing the selection and transport of children under the programme MEDEVAC a government programme funded by the Ministry of the Interior selection of children with serious health problems in regions affected by war or a natural disaster in cases where medical treatment in a given place is impossible and the child's family cannot afford medical treatment, for their treatment in the Czech Republic.
+- cooperation with the movement On Own Feet CENTIPEDE (Na vlastních nohou-STONOŽKA) headed by its President Běla Gran Jensen since 2000.
+Of the implemented projects, for instance, Building a water main for a school in the village of Wakhirdew and Pas Pul in Afghanistan and furnishing the school with furniture, the project School of Dreams 12x12, in which twelve Czech schools sponsored twelve schools in Kosovo with the aim to assist in creating nice environment in classes and in the vicinity of schools, hygiene of pupils, sending teaching aids and exchange of experience and supply of ambulances to Bosnia and Herzegovina, - cooperation with the ADRA foundation the project Adoption in a Package (Adopce v baličku) for the benefit of children in Kosovo, - securing the implementation of the project of vaccination of 50 children against jaundice in Afghanistan funded by the Olive Foundation, - handing over of a gift from the Czech Red Cross to the maternity hospital in Basra, Iraq, - securing the selection and transport of children under the programme MEDEVAC a government programme funded by the Ministry of the Interior selection of children with serious health problems in regions affected by war or a natural disaster in cases where medical treatment in a given place is impossible and the child's family cannot afford medical treatment, for their treatment in the Czech Republic.
 Military doctors select suitable patients and the army then transports them accompanied by their family member to the Czech Republic.
-A total of 101 children from Kosovo, Iraq, Afghanistan and Pakistan have been selected and transported. - At all missions collections were organized among soldiers and other obtained funds were used for repairs of school equipment or children's homes' equipment or aid for families in the place of the mission was purchased.
+A total of 101 children from Kosovo, Iraq, Afghanistan and Pakistan have been selected and transported,

+• at all missions collections were organized among soldiers and other obtained funds were used for repairs of school equipment or children's homes' equipment or aid for families in the place of the mission was purchased.

-275. Within the humanitarian aid provided by the Czech Republic, aid provided to children affected by armed conflict was a part of several projects in regions plagued by long-term conflicts associated with war.
+26. Within the humanitarian aid provided by the Czech Republic, aid provided to children affected by armed conflict was a part of several projects in regions plagued by long-term conflicts associated with war.

-276. In 2004, the Czech Republic contributed almost CZK 5 million in aid to Afghani refugees, this aid included securing living conditions for repatriated orphans and their education.
+27. In 2004, the Czech Republic contributed almost CZK 5 million in aid to Afghani refugees, this aid included securing living conditions for repatriated orphans and their education.
 The additional sum of CZK 3.6 million was invested in similar activities in Sudan and Chad in connection with the Darfur crisis.
 In 2005, the Czech humanitarian aid focused exclusively on regions affected by natural disasters In 2006, CZK 15 million in aid were donated to people affected by the conflict in the Near East (Lebanon, Israel, Syria), with aid to children being a significant part of these donations.

-277. Besides these general humanitarian projects, the Czech Republic contributes to UNICEF Funds on a regular basis.
+28. Besides these general humanitarian projects, the Czech Republic contributes to UNICEF Funds on a regular basis.
 Since 2002, it has been contributing every year the sum of CZK 5 million (CZK 6 million in 2005).
 As an extra sum, in excess of the regular contribution, in 2006, CZK 3 million in aid were provided to UNICEF in Afghanistan.

-278. Since the adoption of the Government Resolution on concluding observations of the Committee on the Rights of the Child, no company has applied for a permit for export of light and hand arms into countries where population under the age of 18 is directly involved in armed conflicts.
+29. Since the adoption of the Government Resolution on concluding observations of the Committee on the Rights of the Child, no company has applied for a permit for export of light and hand arms into countries where population under the age of 18 is directly involved in armed conflicts.